AgnosPCB/documentation/docs/how_to/Screen-layout.md

 ![Sensitivity button](../assets/v7/ui-button6.png){width=350px; .center}

 If the manufacturing process requires more rigorous quality control, you can increase the error detection sensitivity with this feature.
 By increasing the sensitivity, the software will flag errors that it normally wouldn't with a lower sensitivity setting.
-There are three levels of senstivity: Normal, High and Very High.
-It can be set using the 1, 2 ,3 keys of the keyboard.
+There are three levels of sensitivity: Normal, High and Very High.
+It can be set using the 1, 2, 3 keys of the keyboard.
 This function is detailed in the [following section](./Set_sensitivity.md).

 ### **Help**

 ![Help button](../assets/v7/ui-button7.png){width=350px; .center}

-This button will get you to this documentation.
+This button will take you to this documentation.

 ### **Final result**